jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 ## Profiling

 Type 'make profile'.
-It will run for a while, then print a list of functions and how many cycles are spent in each.
+It runs the program in the verilog simulator, then prints a list of functions and how many instruciton issue cycles occur in each.
 It will also dump the internal processor performance counters.

 This requires c++filt to be installed, which should be included with recent versions of binutils.